Audition

 Ballet Requirement

-It is required that all dancers be enrolled (with any of the local dance studios) specifically in a ballet class — jazz, modern, tap, hip hop, hula, etc. are great, but will not count towards the ballet requirement.
-GCB will verify current enrollment as a requirement of participation in The Nutcracker.
-This requirement does not apply to Party Scene adult performers.
+All dancers (except adults in the Party Scene) must be currently enrolled at any local dance studio in a weekly ballet class — jazz, modern, tap, hip hop, hula, etc. are great, but these classes will not count towards the ballet requirement.
+GCB will verify studio enrollment.

 Independent Adjudicator

-In order to make casting as fair as possible, GCB hires a neutral, unbiased dance professional who is not familiar with our dancers or affiliated with any local studio.
+To assist with casting, GCB hires a dance professional who is not familiar with our local dancers or affiliated with any local studio.
 This person’s job is to rank and recommend all soloists, including Clara, and determine which dancers should earn a spot in the Snow Corps.
-The adjudicator is not given any information about any of the dancers (i.e. name, age, studio affiliation) or their past history with GCB (i.e. prior roles, number of years in the production).
-Typically the adjudicator attends auditions for ages (13) and older.
+The adjudicator is not given any information about any dancer (i.e. name, age, studio affiliation) or past history with GCB (i.e. prior roles or number of years in the production).
+The adjudicator typically attends auditions for ages (13) and older.

 Adult Auditions for the Party Scene or Mother Ginger